As meat processors pause, California has its own food ecosystem

-California isn't immune to pork, beef and chicken supply issues, but it does have its own food ecosystem that includes an abundance of fish and the availability of regional beef and chicken, experts say.
-This could keep the state's appetite for protein satiated in the weeks to come.
+California isn't immune to pork, beef and chicken supply issues, but it does have its own food ecosystem, which includes an abundance of fish and the availability of regional beef and chicken, experts say.
+That could keep the state's appetite for protein satiated in the weeks to come.

 The direct-to-consumer approach along San Diego Bay is a very small part of the state's food chain as national pork, beef and chicken processors hit by coronavirus outbreaks have shut down processing plants in the Midwest.

-"There’s plenty of protein," said California Association of Meat Processors President David Dewey.
+"There's plenty of protein," said David Dewey, president of the California Association of Meat Processors.
 "You just have to look for it in different places."

-Demand for California-produced meat, vegetables and dairy has plummeted about 50 percent because of the coronavirus lockdown, Newsom said at his daily press briefing Wednesday.
+Demand for California-produced meat, vegetables and dairy has plummeted by about 50 percent because of the coronavirus lockdown, Newsom said at his daily briefing Wednesday.

-California produces about 20 percent of the nation's milk and has a large poultry processor in Foster Farms, but is otherwise dependent on the Midwest for pork and much of its beef, according to Daniel Sumner, director of the University of California's Agricultural Issues Center.
+California produces about 20 percent of the nation's milk, and it has a large poultry processor in Foster Farms, but it is otherwise dependent on the Midwest for pork and much of its beef, according to Daniel Sumner, director of the University of California's Agricultural Issues Center.

 The state slaughters dairy cows for hamburger and raises calves for beef.
 But the 1-year-old livestock is sent to the Midwest for corn and soy feeding before being processed for beef there, he said.
 "We've never produced any hogs to speak of," Sumner added.